qrtl/rpl-custom/stock_picking_comment_template_ext/readme/DESCRIPTION.rst

 This module does the following:

-* Change "Bottom Comments" to "Staff Memo"
+* Changes the string "Bottom Comments" to "Staff Memo".
+* Makes Staff Memo (note2) of picking a computed field, always mirroring the content from the sales order.